AutoBOD-1 Real-Time Wastewater Biological Oxygen Demand Sensor

 Publication No. US9188512B2

 Technology: AutoBOD-1, a carousel benchtop commercial prototype designed to replace the current EPA mandated 5-day BOD test, has been developed and is currently in proof of concept studies to validate the underlying technology and garner EPA and customer acceptance.
 AutoBOD-1 brings reagent-free, real-time BOD measurement and process control capability to the wastewater treatment arena.
-All AutoBOD-1 instruments feature micro-processor based control and data processing to measure oxygen consumption on undiluted wastewater samples.
-Oxygen consumption is tracked in light and air tight chambers using Optode technology.
+All AutoBOD-1 instruments feature micro-processor-based control and data processing to measure oxygen consumption on undiluted wastewater samples.
+Oxygen consumption is tracked in light and air-tight chambers using Optode technology.
 No wet chemistry is involved and the device may be operated and maintained by personnel with minimal training.
-AutoBOD 1, for benchtop use, has a carousel format and is capable of on-going oxygen consumption measurement for twelve individual wastewater samples.
+AutoBOD 1, for benchtop use, has a carousel format and is capable of ongoing oxygen consumption measurement for twelve individual wastewater samples.
 Samples are collected manually in standard 200 ml wastewater sampling bottles.
-The second generation technology, AutoBOD-2, is an inline, remotely operated, flow-through system with capability for multiple unit deployment within a single facility.
+The second-generation technology, AutoBOD-2, is an inline, remotely operated, flow-through system with the capability for multiple unit deployments within a single facility.

 To learn more about this opportunity please contact: